 I believe: Laughter is the best medicine.
 You can teach an old dog, new tricks.
 If you volunteer, you will learn about yourself and others.
 Yosemite is AMAZING.
 Redwood trees are a treasure.
 Saying thank you is important.
 Everyone should know how to change a tire.
 Dinner, a glass of wine and great conversation is underrated.
 I should go to the gym way more than I do.
-I want kids but not unless it’s with the right person.

 I try to be really open to new things-you never know what you are missing out on til you try it.
 I am busy - but I make time to do things I love and be with those I love (and like).
 I feel like a better person when I do yoga.
 I am creative but not an artist.
 Communication is the key.
 I believe in one complementing the other; figuratively literally.
 I believe in teamwork, working together, laughing together growing together.
 I would never call myself sporty but I do snowboarding and I own my own climbing harness/shoes but haven't used either in a LONG time.
 Some weird algorithm matches me constantly with man-o-rexic tri-athletes.
 I think a healthy balance sounds right.